Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 - sof skills : natural leader, excellent oral and written communication skills, rigor, hardworking, flexibility, multitasking, organized
 - preferable experience in the filled of management

-This job position comes with a 50 000E salary base, negociable according to the experience of the candidate.
+This job position comes with a 70 000E salary base, negociable according to the experience of the candidate.
+The automation risk pourcentage is (NEED TO FIND THAT NUMBER !!!!!!!!).
 We will test the ability of the candidate to manage a team, through a serie of test in order to analyse his personality and his ability to work effectively in a time-limited environment.

 Are you a motivated, reliable and organised worker ?
 We're expecting you in BEAR !